 How to catch gummy sharks

-Our Gummy Shark Fishing Guide will stress that patience is required when chasing gummies, place out a nicely presented bait and wait for the scent trail to lure them in as they have a tremendous sense of smell.
-Tidal entrances, drop-offs and channels are great places to target Gummy sharks who will often be going through these areas looking for an easy meal.
+Patience is required when chasing gummy sharks.
+Place out a nicely presented oily flesh bait and wait for the scent trail to lure them in as they have a tremendous sense of smell.
+Tidal entrances, drop-offs, and channels are great places to target Gummy sharks who will often swim through these areas looking for an easy feed of fish and crustaceans.
 Each side of the tidal flow where the water slackens is a great time to keep your bait on the bottom where the gummy may be lurking.
 Pining the bait with the hook at the top narrowest point will help reduce the bait spinning in the water.
 Gummies go crazy when you bring them on board a boat so do take care and ensure you don’t have a sharp object in your way.

 Octopus or circle hooks from 5/0 to 7/0 are preferred for presenting chunks or strips of bait.
 Just ensure that the barb is not covered by the bait to ensure better hook rates.
-When it comes to rod selection we suggest selecting 6-10 or 10-15 kilo rod.
-We have been using a 15-40 lb and 30-50 lb Shimano Terez with great success.
+When it comes to rod selection we suggest selecting 6-10 or 10-15 kilo rods.
+We have been using 15-40 lb and 30-50 lb rods with great success.
 Pair your fishing rod with a 4000 to 8000-size reel spooled with a 20 – 50 lb line.
 Finished with a strong leader ranging from 60lb through to 100lb.
 In some cases, it’s also a good idea to run 2-rod lengths of shock leader to provide more stretch and abrasion resistance.
-An easy setup is using an Ezi rig attaching a sinker to the clip then tying on a pre-made double snelled rig.
+An easy setup is using an Ezi rig attaching a sinker to the clip then tying on a pre-made double-snelled rig.
 Watch the video above which shows our preferred gummy shark rig in detail.